opengauss-mirror/docs/content/en/docs/Developerguide/updating-data-in-a-table.md

 # Updating Data in a Table<a name="EN-US_TOPIC_0242370187"></a>

 Existing data in a database can be updated.
-You can update one row, all rows, or specified rows of data, or update data in a single column without affecting the data in the other columns.
+You can update one row, all rows, or specified rows of data, or update data in a column without affecting the data in the other columns.

 The following types of information are required when the  **UPDATE**  statement is used to update a row: